-5.1.5 Fire protection and prevention
+5.1.5 Fire prevention and protection

 The rooms in which computer equipment is stored have automatic fire detection and extinguishing systems.

 Cryptographic devices, and supports that store Certification Entity keys have a specific and additional fire protection system relative to the rest of the facility.